 2011-12: Ferraro had a solid, if not spectacular, first season of pro hockey playing in the AHL as a 20-year-old.
 Playing a sound, two-way game, he scored 9 goals with 11 assists and was minus-six with 47 penalty minutes in 56 games for the Red Wings’ affiliate Grand Rapids.
 He did not see any post-season action as the Griffins failed to make the AHL playoffs; finishing fourth in the North Division.

 Ferraro is the son of former NHL player Ray Ferraro, He is well schooled on what it takes to be a professional hockey player and is a leader on and off the ice.
-Intelligent and articulate, he was one of the fastest players available for the 2009 NHL Draft, he won that category at the top prospects game in Oshawa.
-Ferraro is a shooter first and foremost, though he can make plays to set up teammates.
-He’s a tenacious forward and doesn’t give up on plays.
-He’s not big but he’s strong and likes to battle for position in front of the net but has a knack for getting open in the slot too.
+Intelligent and articulate, he was one of the fastest players available for the 2009 NHL Draft.
+He is a shooter first and foremost, though he can make plays to set up teammates.
+Ferraro is a tenacious forward and does not quit on plays.
+He is not big but is strong and likes to battle for position in front of the net but has a knack for getting open in the slot too.